Aliases for TRIP10 Gene

 GeneCards Summary for TRIP10 Gene

 TRIP10 (Thyroid Hormone Receptor Interactor 10) is a Protein Coding gene.
-Diseases associated with TRIP10 include wiskott-aldrich syndrome.
-Among its related pathways are Translation Insulin regulation of translation and Signaling by Rho GTPases.
+Diseases associated with TRIP10 include Wiskott-Aldrich Syndrome.
+Among its related pathways are Signaling by GPCR and Translation Insulin regulation of translation.
 GO annotations related to this gene include identical protein binding and lipid binding.
-An important paralog of this gene is FNBP1L.
+An important paralog of this gene is FNBP1.

 UniProtKB/Swiss-Prot for TRIP10 Gene